fatiando/pooch/paper/paper.md

 fit into its plug-in structure, instead only providing the file path for the user.

-The Pooch API is stable and has been field tested by other projects:
+The Pooch API is stable and has been field-tested by other projects:
 MetPy [@metpy], Verde [@verde], RockHound [@rockhound], and icepack [@icepack].
 Pooch is also being implemented as the download manager for scikit-image ([GitHub pull request number 3945](https://github.com/scikit-image/scikit-image/pull/3945)).